theartofquirky/theartofquirky.github.io/FOSS-cleanse.md

 ## Android
 `LineageOS` is excellent, however it is not as easy to install.

+### Special mention for email clients
+`Protonmail` is pretty good but unfortunatelly they have not made their client available from `F-Droid`.
+For that reason I recommend using `Tutanota`.

 ### Special mention for Linux Gaming
 `Steam` runs perfectly on linux and with the `Proton API` you can now run pretty much most of game library on Linux.